scotlandhacks/RHoK-Cipher/README.md

 ##Extending the program
+Create new ciphers using the cipher-template.html file.
+The template is a self-documented tool for creating new cipher challenges.
+Follow the directions in the comments of cipher-template.html to connect your own HTML5/jquery/javascript cipher challenge into the tracking mechanisms of the full program.

+Use pageOrder.js to list the pages that you want to run in the correct order.
+The first page (pages "0") should always be index and the last page should always be "done".

 ## Authoring History
 This application was first created by an unknown coder at [PWC](http://www.pwc.com) in support of the Cyber Security Challenge UK in (year?).